Skip to content

 6. She’ll glance at the first couple of paragraphs at the beginning of the story.

-We’ll focus a bit on 1, 2, and 3.
+We’ll focus more on points 1, 2, and 3.

 The title

 Up till now, you might have been using a ‘working’ title.
-It’s time to step up your game and create a killer title.
+It’s time to step up your game and create a motivating title.
 As you can see above, the title is the NUMBER ONE element a potential reader will look at.

 This is especially important in series.